minzart/sunrise-oath/glossary/drelil.md

 -   **Starting supplies:** 11 gold, a torch, and three days' rations.
 -   **Inventory:** using **8** out of **10** available slots.

-**Notes:**
-If an item "stacks" it uses up the same slot as another item!
-If your inventory is full, you are reduced to 0 HP.